 Meaning, Biblical and Theological foundations of Mission.
 The Early Period - from Pentecost to the Middle Ages.
 The Medieval Period to the 19th Century.
-The Modern Period (20th Century): Missionary activities in West Africa, e.g., Policies, Methods, Principles and Strategies of the historic Missionary Societies in evangelizing West Africa.
-New trends in mission, ministry and evangelization.

-Current problems, e.g., mission and the cultural revolution in Ghana.
+The Modern Period (20th Century): Missionary activities in West Africa, e.g., Policies, Methods, Principles and Strategies of the historic Missionary Societies in the evangelization of West Africa.
+New trends in mission, ministry and evangelization, current problems, e.g., mission and the cultural revolution in Ghana.